manorrock/ocelot/README.md

 ## Getting started

-After installing the CLI and making sure it is added to your PATH you can get started by executing the following command line in the top-level directory of your project
+After installing you can get started by executing the following command line in the top-level directory of your project

 ```shell
   mo deploy